IacopomC/iacopomc.github.io/_projects/2020-07-25-traffic-sign-classifier-project.md

 #### Training hyperparameters

-I trained the model using an Adam optimizer, a learning rate of 0.001, a dropout rate of 0.1 and batch size of 128.
+I trained the model using an *Adam Optimizer*, a *learning rate* of 0.001 ( it tells *tensorflow* how quickly to update the network's weights and this is a good default value), a *dropout rate* of 0.1 and *batch size* of 128.

+The *batch size* variable tells *tensorflow* how many training images to run through the network at a time.
+The larger the *batch size*, the faster our model will train but our processor may have a memory limit on how large a batch it can run.

 My final model results were:
 * validation set accuracy of 0.943